-Since 2021, the VCU Parkinson’s and Movement Disorders Center has awarded nearly $500,000 in pilot grants to seven teams of VCU investigators who are looking to improve treatment options for people with Parkinson’s disease, Alzheimer’s disease and other related disorders.
+Since 2021, the VCU Parkinson’s and Movement Disorders Center has awarded nearly $750,000 in pilot grants to fifteen teams of VCU investigators who are looking to improve treatment options for people with Parkinson’s disease, Alzheimer’s disease, and other related disorders.

-These grants were funded through financial support received from philanthropic gifts including grants the Joan and Morgan Massey Foundation and Johnson Family Fund for Essential Tremor Research, as well as the Commonwealth of Virginia.
+These grants were funded through financial support received from philanthropic gifts including grants from the Joan and Morgan Massey Foundation, the Johnson Family Fund for Essential Tremor Research, as well as the Commonwealth of Virginia.

 Awards are for one year and up to $50,000.
 Grants are announced in the late summer.